 Road Conditions

 This page will keep you informed of byway road conditions related to weather, construction projects or other human-caused activities.
-For additional weather related road conditions, please go to www.tripcheck.com or www.fs.usda.gov/wallowa-whitman for the most up-to-date information.
-The communities and businesses along the Hells Canyon Scenic Byway want travelers to know they are open for business and happy to serve you all year (even when winter snow closes the mountain pass).
+For additional road conditions, please go to www.tripcheck.com or www.fs.usda.gov/wallowa-whitman for the most up-to-date information.

-Announcement – FS 39 is closed for the season
+Announcement – FS 39 is OPEN for all vehicles for the season

 Although the FS 39 road closes through winter every year, all COMMUNITIES along the byway are OPEN YEAR-ROUND for business and can be accessed by Oregon State Route 82 to Joseph, via La Grande, and Oregon State Route 86 to Halfway, via Baker City.
 Enjoy dramatic landscapes, beautiful scenery and byway hospitality any time of year, but stay safe and do not use FS Road 39 until it’s opening is announced late in the spring!